 MRI-Wilmington grew to 15 associates and became an MRI Top 10 office out of 800 offices nationwide.
 Neal hired and trained all the company’s recruiters and from 1998-2001, he was on the forefront of introducing technological advances to the recruiting industry such as on-line job boards, electronic applicant tracking and vetting software.

 In Wilmington, Neal stayed close to his love for lacrosse as the head coach at Cape Fear Academy and was voted NC Private School Lacrosse Coach of the Year in 1997.
 Today, Neal is the Varsity Boys’ Lacrosse Coach at Middletown High School where he helped steer the Islanders to State Championships in 2017 and 2018.
-He was voted 2018 RI High School Coach of the Year and is the president of Island Youth Lacrosse, a local sports league serving more than 400 kids from grades K-8.
+He was selected as the 2018 RI High School Coach of the Year and 2018 Northeast Regional Coach of the Year by the National Federation of State High School Associations (NFHS).
+In addition to his high-school coaching duties, Neal is the president of Island Youth Lacrosse, a local sports league serving more than 300 girls and boys from grades K-8.

 Neal has served on the Boards of the American Boatbuilders & Repairers Association (ABBRA), the US Superyacht Association and the Sailing School Vessel (SSV) Oliver Hazard Perry, RI’s education-at-sea tall ship.
 He has presented seminars on identifying, hiring and keeping great employees at dozens of marine industry trade shows.
 Neal and his firm have ongoing partnerships with the IYRS School of Trades & Technology, the Landing School and many other marine industry training institutions to assist their curriculum and to help students prepare for careers.